zigbee2mqtt/hassio-zigbee2mqtt/README.md

           payload: "false"
 ```

+### Updating the Add-on and `zigbee2mqtt` Library

+Currently, `zigbee2mqtt` is adding new features and functionality quite quickly, and is not using versioned releases.
+This makes it difficult to increment versioning for this add-on, as we simply pull the latest master branch when building the Docker image.
+Until `zigbee2mqtt` stabilizes, we will likely not use versioned releases.
+Therefore, in order to update the add-on and to update `zigbee2mqtt`, you must uninstall and reinstall the add-on via the Hassio UI.

+Note: If you have reinstalled the add-on and believe that the latest version has not been installed, try removing the repository before reinstalling.

 ### Issues

 This addon is currently still work in progress.
 If you find any issues with it, please check first the [issue tracker](https://github.com/danielwelch/hassio-zigbee2mqtt/issues).